 So, you’ve read our guide about what an OKR is.
 At this point, you may be asking yourself, 'what are the best practices for running an effective OKR program?'

 From working with companies of 20 employees up to 300, there are a few common threads we’ve identified.
-In this post, we’ll cover five essential traits that we have seen successful companies use to drive their OKR framework and overall growth.
+In this post, we’ll cover five essential traits that we have seen successful companies use to drive their OKR framework.
 If you’re looking to create an impact on your company’s direction, you’re in the right place.

 1. Getting the Executive Team to Buy-In